To maintain water softener effectiveness you must make sure all parts are clean. Learn step-by-step how to clean a water softener.

 The resin beads are the one that removes minerals that cause your water to be hard.

-So there are other contaminants that might be present in your water that the resin is not capable of removing such include iron, metal particles, manganese, silt, and organic compounds.
+So there are other contaminants that might be present in your water that the resin is not capable of removing including iron, metal particles, manganese, silt, and organic compounds.

-These contaminants if they accumulate on the resin tank they coat the resin beads resulting in inefficiency and failure to your system.
+These contaminants if they accumulate on the resin tank they coat the resin beads resulting in inefficiency and failure of your system.

-In such cases, the resin beads require to be cleaned so as to restore its effecient which is done using water softener cleaner.
+In such cases, the resin beads require to be cleaned so as to restore their efficiency which is done using water softener cleaner.

 The coating of resin beads with contaminants is known as fouling.

-The common question that people ask how to clean water softener so as to remove the coating.
-Read this article from beginning to the end to learn how to clean water softener resin
+The common question that people ask is how to clean water softeners so as to remove the coating.
+Read this article from beginning to end to learn how to clean water softener resin

-Step by step guide how to clean water softener resin
+Step-by-step guide on how to clean water softener resin

 - Know the contaminants that have coated resin beads